MicrosoftDocs/appcenter-docs/docs/test-cloud/environment-variables.md

 It is unfortunately currently not possible to use environment variables within the application and test for each framework that App Center supports.

-The app environment variable are available in Calabash (iOS only), Xamarin UITest (iOS only) and Espresso.
+App environment variables are available in Calabash (iOS only), Xamarin UITest (iOS only) and Espresso.

 The test environment variables are available in Appium, Calabash, Espresso and Xamarin UITest.